Luanjie-Dong/Personal-Budget-Automation/README.md

 - **Efficient Data Reading**: Reads monthly bank transaction data from CSV files.
 - **Data Transfer**: Uses the gspread library to interact with Google Sheets API for seamless data transfer.
 - **Data Integration**: Integrates data into a personal budget spreadsheet for comprehensive analysis.
-- **Data Cleaning**: Employs data cleaning techniques to ensure accuracy and reliability of financial data.
+- **Data Cleaning**: Employs data cleaning techniques to ensure the accuracy and reliability of financial data.
 - **Data Manipulation**: Demonstrates proficiency in handling and manipulating financial data.

 ---